prolearner/LearningToCompareTF/README.md

 # LearningToCompareTF
 implementation of the  [learning to compare article](https://arxiv.org/abs/1711.06025) using tensorflow

-To start the omniglot training run
+To start the omniglot experiment run
 ```
 omniglot_test.py
 ```